Tripadvisor’s 25 Most Saved Hotels of 2020

 Kick back in the oversized, contemporary-styled guest rooms at this comfy hotel with Broadway theaters, Restaurant Row, TKTS, and all the excitement of 42nd Street right outside its door.
 The well-priced property is also within easy walking distance to Radio City Music Hall, Rockefeller Center, Central Park, and Carnegie Hall.
 The classic New York City answer to “Can you tell me how to get to Carnegie Hall?”
 Practice, practice, practice!
 Here are another 101 short jokes anyone can remember.

 For a magical stay: Holiday Inn Orlando–Disney Springs Area

 Right on the doorstep of Disney Springs—the Mouse’s immensely popular shopping, dining, and entertainment complex—you’ll find this official Disney property.
 That means as a guest, you’ll have access to Extra Magic Hours (early and late admission to the Disney theme parks), as well as early access to make Fast Pass+ ride reservations.
 There’s a large pool on the property, activities for kids, and a free shuttle to the Disney parks.
-Want to travel sooner rather than later?
-Here’s what you need to know if you’re planning a Disney trip right now.

 For aloha vibes: Ka’anapali Beach Hotel, Maui

 Affordable and family-friendly, Ka’anapali Beach Hotel—known as Hawaii’s “most Hawaiian hotel” for its rich cultural offerings—occupies a prime piece of golden beachfront facing the sparkling waters in Maui.
 There’s an ocean’s worth of complementary programs for guests here, including Hawaiian language classes, lei making, ukulele instruction, and hula lessons.